wwcodemanila/git-party/discussions/04 - Branches and Collaborators.md

 $ git pull origin alysson
 ```

-Pulling basically *gets* the changes made on a branch to the branch that you have checked out.
+Pulling basically *gets* and integrates the changes made on a remote branch to the local branch that you have checked out.

 Pulling changes before editing and/or committing helps in avoiding conflicts, especially when people are working on the same parts of a single file.